Ireland in the Eurovision Song Contest 2007

-Ireland participated in the Eurovision Song Contest 2007 with the song "They Can't Stop the Spring" written by John Waters and Tommy Moran.
-The song was performed by the band Dervish, which was internally selected in November 2006 by the Irish broadcaster Raidió Teilifís Éireann (RTÉ) to represent the nation at the 2007 contest in Helsinki, Finland.
-RTÉ organised the national final Eurosong 2007 to select the song that Dervish would perform.
+Ireland was represented at the Eurovision Song Contest 2007 with the song "They Can't Stop the Spring", written by John Waters and Tommy Moran, and performed by the band Dervish.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through the national final Eurosong 2007, after having previously selected the performers internally.
 Four songs faced a public televote, ultimately resulting in the selection of "They Can't Stop the Spring" as the Irish entry.